senpaizuri3/live2016-1/test/md.md

 >**Type `.trivia [format] [end_score]` to play the trivia game.**
 The goal of the game is to guess the name of a card as fast as possible by only looking at its picture.
 Format: `Anime`, `TCG`, `OCG` (Default: all)
 End score: The number of points that are needed to win the game.
-A scoreboard is displayed after each card.
+A scoreboard is displayed after each card (Default: 1).
 Alias: `.t`

 >**Type `.trivaquit` to stop the game.**